 Note: The only concern with this method is that the manufacturer can take more time to make the update available via this channel.
 However, if the wireless network adapter is from Microsoft, it might reach early.

 Via Device Manager

 Another simple method to update WiFi driver in Windows 10 and 11 is through “Device Manager” and to do so walk through the given sequence of steps.

-Now, locate and expand “Network adapters” on the subsequent window of the Device Manager.
+- Now, locate and double click on “Network adapters” from the Device Manager.

 - Right-click on the wireless network adapter running on your computer.

 - When a new window will show up, you need to select the option labeled “Search automatically for updated driver software”.

 After these steps, you can download moreover install “WiFi driver” will automatically.
 Read – How to Identify if a Driver is Causing Issues in Windows 10 with Verifier